Heteroflow/Heteroflow/README.md

 Heteroflow gives users full privileges to leverage their domain-specific knowledge to write a high-performance [CUDA][cuda-zone] kernel.
-This is an important difference between Heteroflow and existing frameworks.
-Users focus on developing kernels and CPU tasks using our tasking model, while leaving scheduling and concurrency details to Heteroflow.
+Users focus on developing kernels and CPU tasks using native CUDA toolkits, while leaving task parallelism to Heteroflow.

 ## Step 2: Define Task Dependencies